Imagine this: You’ve just met with a new contact for the first time and can already tell there’s a lot of potential in the relationship.

 And you might include the phrase “I’m confident” in those introductions that are a little more of a gamble (“I’m confident you’ll enjoy meeting Erin”) to communicate that you think the introduction will be valuable, but that you could be wrong.

-This simple process will dramatically increase the efficiency of all future introductions with this contact.
+This simple process will dramatically increase the efficiency of how to make introductions with this contact for the future.